Computation of attractor dimension and maximal sums of Lyapunov exponents using polynomial optimization: Conclusion

-In the thesis of \citet{oeri2023thesis}, an analogous approach to the sphere projection method was formulated for bounding the leading LE of discrete-time dynamical systems, with an SOS implementation for polynomial maps.
-This can be directly adapted to sums of LEs by using additive (rather than multiplicative) compound matrices.
-An approach analogous to our shifted spectrum method is also possible for bounding sums of LEs for discrete-time systems, and methods can additionally be derived for the Lyapunov dimension.
-In general, these are computationally difficult because the equivalent of the Lie derivative is a composition of the dynamics with an auxiliary function, leading to very high polynomial degrees.
-This may be the focus of a future publication.
+A clear future direction is to adapt our present methods to discrete-time dynamical systems.
+A formulation analogous to the sphere projection approach was formulated for bounding the single leading LE of discrete-time systems in the thesis of \citet{oeri2023thesis}, including computational formulations with SOS optimization in the case of polynomial maps.
+This can be directly extended to sums of LEs by using multiplicative compound matrices, as opposed to the additive compounds we have used for ODE dynamics.
+Formulations analogous to our shifted spectrum approach are also possible for discrete-time systems.
+For both approaches, the SOS computations arising for polynomial maps are generally harder than the SOS computations for polynomial ODEs that we have carried out here.
+The reason is that the auxiliary function $V$ is composed with the map in the discrete-time case, leading to high polynomial degrees.
+Explanation of this and other differences in the discrete-time case is left for a future publication.